stonybrook-lin539/main/source/main/04_universals/03_npi-licensing.md

 Upward entailing and downward entailing are both instances of monotonicity.
 In order to see this, we have to make our treatment a bit more mathematical (it's still fairly informal for mathematicians' standards).

+In the preceding section, we essentially treated quantifiers like *no* and *every* as binary functions that take two arguments and maps them to a truth value.
+More abstractly, we analyze every quantifier $Q$ as a function of the form $Q(X,Y)$.
+Since we haven't really looked at monotonicity for functions with more than one argument, we first need to simplify things a bit.
+Instead of considering the quantifiers themselves, which take two arguments, we will only consider unary functions that fix one of arguments.
+In other words, instead of the function $Q(X,Y)$, we will consider the functions $Q_X(Y)$ and $Q_Y(X)$.

 Let $f$ be some function that takes as its input a set (X or Y in the notation above) and maps it to either 1 (for True) or 0 (for False).
 Intuitively, you can think of $f$ as a sentence with a hole in it that must be filled by the argument.

 ::: example
-The sentence
+Consider the sentence
-*Every male student snored loudly* is an instance of the function
+*Every male student snored loudly*.
+We could take this to define the function *every*(*male student*, *snored loudly*), which returns 1 iff every male student snored loudly.

-*every $\Box$ snored loudly*
-applied to the argument
+But we could also take it to be an instance of the function *every $\Box$ snored loudly* applied to the argument
 *male student*.
-The function maps *male student* to 1 iff every male student snored loudly.
+The function maps *male student* to 1 iff, once again, every male student snored loudly.

-Alternatively, we can view the sentence as an instance of the function *every male student $\Box$* applied to the argument
+And we can also view the sentence as an instance of the function *every male student $\Box$* applied to the argument
 *snored loudly*.